 Also available to the Council to support expenditure otherwise funded from Council Tax are surpluses arising from the Council's share of surpluses within the Council Tax Collection Fund.
-It is proposed that all available surpluses be used, as shown in the table below (and that the relevant sums be made available to the other precepting authorities - the County Council, Fire & Rescue and Office of the Police and Crime Commissioner Staffordshire).
+It is proposed that all available surpluses be used, as shown in the table below (and that the relevant sums be made available to the other precepting authorities - the County Council, Fire & Rescue and Police Authority).